By "efficient" data science team, I mean "data science that brings maximum productivity."

 1. Too Much Data to Explore, Too Little Time

-With the rise of awareness in business spheres that big data will make them more competitive, companies now have more sophisticated data storage and management.
-So data scientists have access to that much more data that they never knew about.
+With the rise of awareness in business spheres that AI will make them more competitive, companies now have more sophisticated data storage and management.
+So, data scientists have access to that much more data that they never knew about.
 Before they can make anything of it, they need to spend time exploring it and understanding it.

 2. A Focus on Machine Learning in Data Science Programs